elemaudio/website/src/pages/docs/tutorials/web-midi.md

 Accessing MIDI devices requires an async call and must be made in a secure context (`localhost` or a site with properly configured `https`).
 In addition, some browsers will prompt users for permission when a site first requests Web MIDI access.

-The `Midi` class has an `initialize` method that enables Web MIDI and sets up event handlers to update available MIDI devices.
+Our `Midi` class has an `initialize` method that enables Web MIDI and sets up event handlers to update available MIDI devices.

 ```JavaScript
 async initialize(displayControllers) {